cardinal-dev/Cardinal/docs/pages/getting-started.md

 * MySQL
 * Python3
-* Nginx
+* NGINX

-Development of Cardinal is currently taking place on MySQL 5.7 with Python3 (i.e. 3.5, 3.6, and 3.7) and Nginx 1.16.0.
+Development of Cardinal is currently taking place on MySQL 5.7 with Python3 (i.e. 3.5, 3.6, and 3.7) and NGINX 1.16.0.
 Please make sure you install these three components and their associated dependencies before proceeding.

 ~~~
 sudo apt install mysql-server mysql-client nginx python3-venv python3-dev libmysqlclient-dev build-essential traceroute